ShawnAviles/cpe322/README.md

 > "This is a multi-line quote with lots of words
 This is a multi-line quote with lots of words
-This is a multi-line quote with lots of words
 This is a multi-line quote with lots of words" Another-Famous Person

+> This is a multi-line quote with lots of words
+> This is a multi-line quote with lots of words
+> This is a multi-line quote with lots of words

+> Nested Quote 1
+> > Nested Quote 2
+> > > Nested Quote 3

 ##### Code Snippets (Heading Level 5)